Topcon: 1940s

 July 2000—Acquired Javad Positioning Systems Inc. in the United States and started selling precision GPS receivers and related system products.

 July 2001—Established Topcon America Corporation in New Jersey, U.S.A., as a holding company.
 Reorganized the subsidiaries in the United States dividing them into the ophthalmic and medical instrument business and the positioning business.

 July 2002—Liquidated Topcon Singapore Pte.
 Ltd. and established Topcon South Asia Pte.
 Ltd. in Singapore.

 February 2004—Established Topcon (Beijing) Opto-Electronics Corporation in Beijing, China.

 July 2005—Reorganized sales subsidiaries in Europe and newly established two firms in the European market - one overseeing eye care business and the other overseeing positioning business - with Topcon Europe B.V. as the holding company.

 July 2005—Transferred from part of the Hoya Corporation Vision Care Company's ophthalmic instruments segment in Japan.

 April 2006—Implemented two-for-one stock split.

 August 2006—Acquired ANKA Systems, Inc., in the United States for full-fledged entry into the ophthalmic network business in the United States.

 October 2006—Acquired KEE Technologies Pty Ltd., in Australia for entry into field of agriculture.

-April 2007—In order to build a global group and quick business expansion, Topcon adopted three business structure, Positioning Business Unit, Eye Care Business Unit and Finetech Business Unit.
+April 2007—In order to build a global group and quick business expansion, Topcon adopted three business structures, Positioning Business Unit, Eye Care Business Unit and Finetech Business Unit.

 May 2007—Business rights for mobile control (navigation systems, ITS and others) transferred to U.S. subsidiary from Javad Navigation Systems, Inc.

 February 2008—Conducted a takeover bid for shares of Sokkia Co., Ltd. and made it a subsidiary to enhance competitiveness of the positioning business in the global market.